 When it comes to choosing a new toilet you may be looking for something a little bit different from the standard.
-With the best pressure assisted toilet you’re going to be getting just that.
+With the best pressure-assisted toilet you’re going to be getting just that.
 Not only that but you’re going to get a toilet that functions even better than most you’ve seen and that can do it without the need for so much water.
 That’s going to make it easier on your bills and on the planet as a whole too.
 So you’ll be able to get the best of both sides.

 The Best Pressure Assisted Toilet

-There are plenty of different pressure assisted toilets out there, but you want to make sure you’re getting one that really fits in with your home and your needs.
+There are plenty of different pressure-assisted toilets out there, but you want to make sure you’re getting one that really fits in with your home and your needs.
 That’s why we’re going to recommend these 7 that we think are the best around.

 Toto Drake ADA Toilet

-This toilet is actually a two piece unit with a separate tank and bowl.
-It uses a G-Max flushing system that’s designed to use less water but still give plenty of power behind each flush.
+This toilet is actually a two-piece unit with a separate tank and bowl.
+It uses a G-Max flushing system that’s designed to use less water but still gives plenty of power behind each flush.
 In fact, it uses 1.6 gallons of water per flush, which is lower than the standard toilet setting.
 It’s also complete with an elongated bowl to make it even easier and more comfortable for general use.
 ADA compliant, it has a universal height that’s just right even for those with more limited mobility.
 Not to mention you get a sleek overall look to it.

-The toilet itself uses 8 PSI static and even comes with a one year limited warranty, which means you’re going to have plenty of time to try it out and make sure that it works for your family before that warranty expires.
+The toilet itself uses 8 PSI static and even comes with a one-year limited warranty, which means you’re going to have plenty of time to try it out and make sure that it works for your family before that warranty expires.

 Kohler Highline Classic Pressure Lite